Mkrtich Armen: Biography

-He wrote novels and short stories that made him famous in his native Armenia and in the wider Soviet Union.
+His novels and short stories made him famous both in his native Armenia and in the wider Soviet Union.
 His magnum opus is the 1935 novel Heghnar aghbyur (The Fountain of Heghnar), which was later made into a film.
 He fell out of favor with the authorities, was deported to Siberia, and later released.
 He published an account of camp life in 1964 and died eight years later in Yerevan.